 Our findings show that liver transplants can be done well, safely and cost-effectively in those under 1 year of age, says study investigator Wikrom Karnsakul, M.D., a pediatric liver specialist at Hopkins Childrens Center.

-Explore further: Adult living donor liver transplants safe, study finds
+Explore further: New technique improves outcome for living donor liver transplants